tylerbrown1857/Week-One-Assignment/readme.md

 ### Workflow

-1. Fork the repository for the exercise/project (found under [github.com/advanced-js](https://github.com/advanced-js)).
+1. Fork the repository for this assignment (found under [github.com/IWU-CIS-125/Week-One-Assignment](https://github.com/IWU-CIS-125/Week-One-Assignment)).
-1. Clone the repository to your computer.
+1. Save the repository to your own account.
-1. Open the `index.html` file in a browser and open the Developer Tools.
+1. Log into [Cloud9](http://c9.io) and create a new workpace by cloning your forked repository.
-1. Modify the files to complete your solution.
+1. Check the directions in the readme file.
-1. Refresh the `index.html` page to see the results, and repeat.
+1. Modify your code according to the directions.
 1. Make sure all of your code is committed.
 1. Push/sync up to GitHub.
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) on the original repository.
-All assignments are due at the start of the following class, unless otherwise specified.
+All assignments are due one week from when they are assigned, unless otherwise specified.
 1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let me know it's been updated.